moharir-aniruddha/WebQuery-AI/README.md

 6. When a question is asked:
    - Relevant chunks are retrieved.
    - The LLM generates an answer using retrieved context.

+### 🔹 PDF Flow

+1. User uploads one or more PDF documents.
+2. The system extracts text from PDFs.
+3. Text is split into chunks.
+4. Embeddings are created and stored in ChromaDB.
+5. User asks questions based on uploaded documents.
+6. The system retrieves relevant sections and generates answers.

 ---